syncfusion-content/ej2-vue-docs/ej2-vue/breadcrumb/getting-started.md

 # Getting Started with the Vue Breadcrumb Component in Vue 2

-This article provides a step-by-step guide for setting up a Vue 2 project using [Vue-CLI](https://cli.vuejs.org/) and integrating the Syncfusion<sup style="font-size:70%">&reg;</sup> Vue Breadcrumb component
+This article provides a step-by-step guide for setting up a Vue 2 project using [Vue-CLI](https://cli.vuejs.org/) and integrating the Syncfusion<sup style="font-size:70%">&reg;</sup> Vue Breadcrumb component.

 ## Prerequisites